How to plan a successful kitchen layout using zones

 It's handy to have a place in this zone for the few pantry items or utensils you use often.
 It might be in a drawer, cupboard, a hanging rack or a tray on the benchtop.

 The location for food prep is between your cooking and clean up zones, as well as close to your fridge.
 You'll only need about a metre width of bench space, unless you're really cooking up a storm!

-You might need more than one bench space for this.
+You might need more than one Preparation Zone, meaning more than one bench area.
 It depends on how many people use the kitchen at once.
 You also might not have enough room to store everything close by.
 Put the things you don't use much in a more appropriate place.

 You'd have many different appliances because of the different types of cooking you do.
 Think about which one you use the most and put it in the best position.
 For instance, I use the cooktop the most at my place so I put it on my island.
 This way I can cook and socialise or watch TV at the same time.
 The best place for an oven or microwave is at chest height.
 This is so you have easy access and you can easily see what’s happening inside.

 TIP: when taking things out of the oven, you should pre-plan where to put it because it will be hot, hot, hot!
 Make sure there’s a heat proof bench space close by.
 I tend to put it onto my cooktop if it’s free.

 Your storage zones correspond with the task at hand.
 So there will be a few smaller zones scattered throughout the kitchen.
 Therefore, when you're working on something you don’t have to go far to access the things you need.
 Hopefully you won’t even need to walk there because it will be at arm’s reach.